rhiaro/openings/index.md

 "What are you doing here?
 There's nothing scheduled.
 Don't you have something better to do?"

 Jerviid humphed, wrinkling his snout and turning away.
 "Niriscine left her jacket here after that lirivale sauce accident.
 It should be dry by now.
 Niriscine shrugged apologetically at Kein and followed Jerviid to where he had left the coat hanging after helpfully washing it for her.

+* * *

+The wailing sound travelled around the curving hallway to reach Niriscine when she was still several moments away from the sight of the kitchen entrance.
+It sounded, to her ears, like an abandoned infant in distress.
+The high, rolling cry sent her heart racing and she quickened her pace.

+She burst around the corner and clattered through the beaded curtain to see the twisting, writhing form of Aille pirouetting in the center of the floor.

+"What's wrong?"
+She gasped.

+Aille paused, mid-pivot.
+The noise continued.